-Looking to escape the crowds, scantily clad street performers (specifically the dude in the green thong) and constant dinging of the Vegas Strip for a day?
-According to the Las Vegas Convention and Visitor’s Authority, 21% of visitors chose to visit attractions outside of Las Vegas during their stay.
+Looking to escape the crowds, scantily clad street performers (specifically the dude in the green thong), and constant slot ringing on the Vegas Strip for a day?
+According to the Las Vegas Convention and Visitor’s Authority, 21% of visitors chose to find things to do outside of Vegas during their stay.
 Below, we go over the most popular day trip options away from the craziness of Sin City.

 We looked specifically at the survey question asking tourists “what other nearby destinations they had visited or planned to visit” outside of Vegas.

 When visiting the Grand Canyon from Vegas, you have two distinct options – The South or the West Rim.
 The South Rim of the Grand Canyon, while further from Vegas, is the more scenic option – often referred to as the “real” Grand Canyon.
 The West Rim is a touch closer to the city and features a Skywalk attraction that extends out 70 feet over the edge and gives you a great view of the bottom of the canyon, 2,000 feet below through the walkway’s glass floor.